 - Bachelor, Master, PhD

 - Countries/ nationalities

-- You can do a traineeship in any of the Erasmus+ programme countries, which include the EU member states plus the Republic of Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey.
-Be aware that your Erasmus+ period cannot take place in your country of residence or The Netherlands.
+- You can do a traineeship in any of the Erasmus+ programme countries, which include the EU member states plus the Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey.
+Be aware that your Erasmus+ period cannot take place in the Netherlands.

 - Scholarship type

 - Archaeology, Humanities, Medicine/LUMC, Governance and Global Affairs, Law, Social and Behavioural Sciences, Science, Interfacultair Centrum voor Lerarenopleiding, Onderwijsontwikkeling en Nascholing (ICLON), African Studies Centre, International Institute for Asian Studies

 You may only go abroad for study-related activities to destinations to which travel is permitted according to Leiden University’s travel policy.
 See the Study abroad - Health and Safety page for details.